-- (b) There must be a provision in the policy describing the relationship between payment of the planned premium and the maturity date (or if no maturity date, age 120). - (c) The policy may state: "There may be tax consequences to either surrendering the policy on or after Age [fill in appropriate age] or continuing the policy past Age [fill in appropriate age].
+- (ii) There must be a policy provision to the effect that no further premium payment, except as necessary in order to prevent the policy from lapsing, will be accepted after age 120. - (iii) If partial withdrawals are not available after age 120, the policy must so state. - (iv) Policy loans and loan repayments must be permitted. - (v) The policy must still provide for a Maturity Date or Coverage Date provision which explains the relationship between the payment of the planned premium and coverage to age 120. - (b) There must be a provision in the policy describing the relationship between payment of the planned premium and the maturity date (or if no maturity date, age 120). - (c) The policy may state: "There may be tax consequences to either surrendering the policy on or after Age [fill in appropriate age] or continuing the policy past Age [fill in appropriate age].
 A tax advisor should be consulted to determine which choice best meets your needs."
 As of the date of this outline, due to the Internal Revenue Code, Age 100 is the appropriate age to complete the above brackets.
-The Department would also allow the disclosure to reference Age 121.
-See IRS Revenue Procedure 2010-28. - (d) For the fixed account, if any, the cash values after the last age in the mortality table underlying the nonforfeiture values must increase annually at an interest rate not less than a reasonable current interest rate (i.e., the settlement option interest rate, the interest rate paid on death claims).
+The Department would also approve Age 121.
+See IRS Revenue Procedure 2010-28. - (d) The cash values after the last age in the mortality table underlying the nonforfeiture values must increase annually at an interest rate not less than a reasonable current interest rate (i.e., the settlement option interest rate, the interest rate paid on death claims).
 The Department would also find acceptable the use of an interest rate not less than the maximum nonforfeiture interest rate in effect at the time the policy was issued. - (e) The death benefit cannot be less than the cash value at the time of death.